-In July 2021, the simple answer is NO, however the Centre for Alternative Technology in 2019 published its Zero Carbon Britain report, which sets out an actionable / ambitious but achievable plan to get to zero carbon by 2030.
-This is the plan that we think makes most sense as it doesn’t rely on technologies which have still be invented, this puts forward a balanced programme of power down activities combined with power up activities and changes in land use.
+In August 2021, the simple answer is NO, however the Centre for Alternative Technology in 2019 published its Zero Carbon Britain report, which sets out an actionable / ambitious but achievable plan to get to zero carbon by 2030.
+This is the plan that we think makes most sense as it doesn’t rely on technologies which have still to be invented, it puts forward a balanced programme of power down activities combined with power up activities and changes in land use.

-The CAT ZCB contrasts with governments’ current actions by deviating from “business as usual” by accepting our behaviours need to change, whereas the governments’ policies rely on electric vehicles to allow us to carrying on driving just the same (possible), all fly just as much as a few of us do now (magic fuel tree?/unproven), and consume as much as we like (not sustainable without 100% circular products).
-However, even governments’ are moving in the direction of CAT ZCB as they realise that they can not achieve zero carbon with “business as usual”, for example in July 2021 the UK Government has received the independent new UK Food Strategy which talks about the need to reduce meat consumption by 66%.
+The CAT ZCB contrasts with government’s current actions by deviating from “business as usual” by accepting the need for significant changes our behaviours, whereas the UK government’s policies rely on electric vehicles to allow us to carrying on driving just the same (possible), all fly just as much as a few of us do now (magic fuel tree?/unproven), and consume/buy as much as we like (not sustainable without 100% circular products).
+However, even governments’ are moving in the direction of CAT ZCB as they realise that they can not achieve zero carbon with “business as usual”, for example in July 2021 the UK Government has received the independent new UK Food Strategy which talks about the need to reduce meat consumption by 33%.

 The UK Government has already committed to achieve net zero carbon emissions by 2050 and enshrined in law 78% reduction by 2035.
 There have been many policies/plans and some government actions aimed at reducing greenhouse gas emissions (GHGs).
 However, there are also many government actions which are increasing GHGs emissions – new roads, new runways, new oil exploration, removal of legislation to require low energy houses and almost a new coal mine.
 There is no single plan or even a single government department that is coordinating all these activities, but in 2008 the Climate Change Act established the Committee on Climate Change to keep score, partly by seeing whether current progress is sufficient to get to net zero by 2050 and 22% by 2035 – the CCC Pathway.